msp1974/visonic_proxy/README.md

 - Powermaster 30

-It has a socket mode or websocket mode which can be configured in the addon configuration.
+It has a socket mode or websocket mode which can be configured in the addon configuration by turning off (socket mode) or on (websocket mode) the websocket mode option switch.
 - Socket port - 5002
 - Websocket port - 8082